-The way forward for clinicians is therefore to know more about persistent pain and ways to engage patients in shifting them from a “fix it for me” mindset to “help me make the best of my life.”
+The way forward for clinicians is to know more about persistent pain and ways to engage patients to help them shift their mindset from “fix it for me” to “help me make the best of my life.”

 Ten Footsteps is a resource to help you do just that.

 This resource is divided into ten sections, which we have called ‘footsteps.’
 This reflects the fact that, as a clinician, you will be going on a journey with your patient as they first come to terms with, and then learn the skills of, self-managing their pain.

 Each of the ten footsteps covers a discrete self-management theme.
 Each is recognised by clinicians working with chronic pain to be a vital component in the ‘toolkit’ of people who have learnt to manage their pain effectively.